emacsmirror/quick-sdcv/README.md

 - **Improved Outline Minor Mode**: The `easysdcv` package fixes the outline minor mode for dictionary folding, enabling users to collapse all definitions for quicker navigation through dictionaries.
 - **Default Language Settings**: Various issues have been addressed, including changing the default language setting from Chinese (zh) to nil, providing a more neutral starting point.
 - **Buffer Customization**: The `easysdcv` package employs `display-buffer`, allowing users to customize the display of the *SDCV* buffer and control its placement through `display-buffer-alist`.
-- **Removal of Warnings**: All Emacs warnings have been eliminated.
+- **Removal of bugs and Warnings**: All Emacs warnings have been eliminated and bugs fixed. (e.g., when `easysdcv-search-pointer` cannot locate the word under the cursor)
 - **Code Simplification**: The code has been simplified by removing unused variables and omitting features like posframe and text-to-speech using the 'say' command.
 This simplification makes `easysdcv` easier to understand, maintain, and use by focusing solely on dictionary lookup functionality.
 Features like `posframe` and text-to-speech, which are not essential to core usage, are better suited as separate packages.

 ## Links